auriq/essentia_docs/source/tutorial/index.rst

 some of the tutorials and usecases you will find in this documentation.
 For AWS users, we also have a public S3 bucket (s3://asi-public) that stores the larger and more complex datasets used for training purposes.

+Both the Essentia and AQ Tool commands can be run sequentially on the command line.
+However, we recommend using the Bash scripting language so that you can execute entire sets of commands in order and in quick succession.

 AQ Tools
 ========